Aluminium futures ease on low demand

-On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by 55 paise, or 0.4 percent, to Rs 136.25 per kg in a business turnover of 878 lots.
+On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by 10 paise, or 0.07 per cent, to Rs 135.90 per kg in a business turnover of 828 lots.

 PTI

-Aluminium prices on Wednesday softened by 0.4 percent to Rs 136.25 per kg in futures trade as speculators cut bets amid subdued demand in spot market.
+Aluminium prices on Monday softened by 0.07 per cent to Rs 135.90 per kg in futures trade as speculators cut bets amid subdued demand in spot market.

-On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by 55 paise, or 0.4 percent, to Rs 136.25 per kg in a business turnover of 878 lots.Analysts said offloading of positions by participants owing to slackened demand from consuming industries in physical market weighed on aluminium prices in futures trade.
+On the Multi Commodity Exchange, aluminium for delivery in June contracts eased by 10 paise, or 0.07 per cent, to Rs 135.90 per kg in a business turnover of 828 lots.Analysts said offloading of positions by participants owing to slackened demand from consuming industries in the physical market weighed on aluminium prices in futures trade.

 Moneycontrol Ready Reckoner